sodapopcan/shipping_materials/README.md

 of orders and their items and creating print materials for them.
 So far this includes packing slips and CSVs for label makers.

-## Warning

-I would not designate this gem "production ready".
-I will be using it in production at my place of work very soon; I just wanted to get it out there.

 ## Installation

     $ gem install shipping_materials